• Skip to primary navigation

 • Fermented ginger carrots - substitute the garlic with a little shaved or grated ginger for a delicious twist

-• Fermented dill carrots - substitute the mustard seeds for a few sprigs of fresh dill, with or without the garlic
+• Fermented dill carrots - substitute the mustard seed for a few sprigs of fresh dill, with or without the garlic

 • Fermented garlic carrots - as written, this recipe does call for half a clove of garlic, but feel free to add more if you'd like a stronger garlic flavor (just keep in mind that a little really does go a long way in a ferment)